kadiwa4/deforest/readme.md

 This is in an early stage of development.
 Use [`fdt-rs`](https://lib.rs/crates/fdt-rs) instead.

 The crate tries to be efficient by avoiding allocations (it can be used without `alloc`), but I have no realistic benchmarks and the interface isn't the most ergonomic.
-It also has `unsafe` code scattered across the entire codebase.

 Competitor crates:
 - [`device_tree`](https://github.com/mbr/device_tree-rs)